 YouTube Shorts: Can They Be ‘Wider’ Than Perfect Squares?

-This test confirms a very important benchmark.
 Now we know the widest YouTube Short you can make is a square video.
 If the video is wider than it is tall, it won't be considered a YouTube Short.

 Here’s another rule to follow: Don’t make a video skinnier than what you’d shoot on a smartphone.
 We created a video with a resolution of 360 pixels by 1920 pixels, and while people can view it on YouTube, it didn’t make it to the Shorts shelf.